Neru Nagahama: Career

 In December 2017, Kodansha announced that they will be publishing a photo-book featuring Nagahama photographed on the Gotō Islands, her hometown.
 Nagahama was the first member of Keyakizaka46 to release such a book.
 The photo-book, titled Kokokara (ここから), sold 98,000 copies in its opening week, a record only topped by Mai Shiraishi's photo-book released earlier in the year.
 Her photo-book was also awarded by JR Kyushu for promoting tourism within Kyushu.
 Nagahama was also given the title "tourism ambassador" by Nagasaki.

 Nagahama has appeared in all singles up until "Kuroi Hitsuji", and was also included in crossover groups such as Sakamichi AKB (with Nogizaka46 and AKB48) and IZ4648 (with Nogizaka46, AKB48, and Iz One).
 After the release of Kuroi Hitsuji in March 2019, Nagahama announced her resignation from the group, citing personal reasons.
 She officially left the group on 30 July 2019 with a farewell event at Makuhari Messe.

 On July 7, 2020, Nagahama returned to the entertainment industry and joined the regular cast of the documentary/variety show 7RULES, co-produced by Kansai TV and Fuji TV.
 She also launched her official website and Twitter account.

 In July 2021, Nagahama was appointed the chairperson of the annual Tokyo Idol Festival, succeeding fellow former idol Rino Sashihara.
+She was succeeded by Nagi Inoue in 2026.

 Nagahama is the Sustainable Development Goals PR ambassador for NHK, and also the host for the television network's sign language educational shorts, titled Sign Language Shower (手話シャワー, Shuwa Shower) and started in February 2022.
 She would make her asadora debut in Maiagare!
 (2022) as Sakura Yamanaka, who is a Gotō Islands native like herself.

+Nagahama was an ambassador for the 2025 Summer Deaflympics, held in Tokyo.